 First, you do not reaffirm a lease or any other type of executory contract.
 Instead you assume the lease, which is a type of executory contract.
 The bankruptcy code states that to assume a consumer executory contract, you simply must send a letter to the lessor stating that you are assuming the...Read more »

 The reopening of a case does not change the date of the filing of the bankruptcy nor does it change the discharge date.
 Your ex-wife's problem with her credit is much greater than a 2011 bankruptcy.
-I have clients that follow my advice that have a credit score in the high 600s (675 to 680) in two...Read more »
+I have clients that follow my advice that have a credit score in the high 600s (675 to 680)...Read more »

 The attorney I used has moved, I am now dealing with a foreclosure on the home listed on my bankruptcy and am trying to fight this on my own.
 The attny moved before I ever received my discharge papers.
 I filed bankruptcy in 2011.
 The mortgage company has turned this into the credit bureau and my...
 Read more »